-I have finally got to tick off backpacking to India off my bucket list!
+I have finally got to scratch backpacking to India off my bucket list!
 I loved it, enjoyed it and would definitely do it again.
 Let me clear up some misconception about that awesome country.
-I hesitated for quite a while for my circle of friends & family would react badly to the idea of me traveling to India – alone.
-It is rather safe to travel as a solo female based on my experience.
+I hesitated for quite a while for my circle of friends & family dd not like the idea of me travelling to India – alone.
+Very friendly folks, amazing food and colourful festivals occurring all year long.

 It’s a beautiful country.